jimchen1551/MPCS/README.md

 # MPCS
-Notes with links for math, physics, and computer science
+Notes for Math, Physics, and Computer Science

 ## Environment setup
 Obsidian is a **free** cross-platform markdown editor which peculiarly supports bidirectional linkage between notes and miscellaneous community plugins.